-(i) Q1 & (often) Q2 on each of the 3 papers are intended to be easier.
+- (i) It is generally reckoned that Q1 on each of STEP 2 & 3 is intended to be easier than the other questions.
 However, nothing in STEP is guaranteed.
-You don't want to skip Q1/Q2 if everyone else is doing well on it.
-On the other hand, if it happens to be the occasion when the second part of the question is too difficult, you don't want to be amongst the candidates who waste too much time on it.

-(ii) 'Show that ...' (ie self-checking) questions

-(iii) Questions with a clear topic and/or method (that you are happy with)

-(iv) Questions without curves to be sketched

-(v) Short questions! (less time spent reading; especially if the question is not chosen)
+You don't want to skip Q1 if everyone else is doing well on it.
+On the other hand, if it happens to be the occasion when the second part of the question is too difficult, you don't want to be amongst the candidates who waste too much time on it. - (ii) 'Show that ...' (ie self-checking) questions - (iii) Questions with a clear topic and/or method (that you are happy with) - (iv) Questions without curves to be sketched - (v) Short questions! (less time spent reading; especially if the question is not chosen)